-2022 budget: Road tolls will be re-introduced in the foreseeable future - Haruna Iddrisu
+2022 Budget: Road tolls will be re-introduced in the foreseeable future - Haruna Iddrisu

 Minority leader Haruna Iddrisu has stated that the country will reintroduce roll tolls in the near future despite the government’s intention of scrapping road tolls in the yet to be approved 2022 budget.

-The lawmaker, speaking on Joy News’ PM Express on Monday November 22, 2021, indicated that many countries in the world depend on tolls to fund its road construction projects.
+The lawmaker, speaking on Joy News’ PM Express on Monday, November 22, 2021, indicated that many countries in the world depend on tolls to fund their road construction projects.

 “You can double it, increase it.
 The New Patriotic Party in the 2021 budget said it will increase road tolls only to somersault this year, to say they are taking it off because they are relying on e-levy.
 But I’m still on tolls…let’s get serious as a country.
 I’m very optimistic and without fear of contradiction, road tolls will be reintroduced in Ghana…mark it…in the foreseeable future.
-You cannot be talking about dualization of roads…you want to do Accra-Kumasi , Accra-Cape Coast, maybe Tamale-Bolga , or maybe Tamale-Wa …everywhere in the world tolls will support, especially where government itself has passed what is known as the public private partnership .
+You cannot be talking about dualization of roads…you want to do Accra-Kumasi, Accra-Cape Coast, maybe Tamale-Bolga, or maybe Tamale-Wa …everywhere in the world tolls will support, especially where the government itself has passed what is known as the public-private partnership.
 If you come and invest in the road sector how do you recoup your money particularly with this distressed economy?
 You will have to rely on tolls.
 What the people of Ghana want the proper use of the money,” he added

 However, the Roads and Highways Ministry in the aftermath of the presentation issued a statement indicating the immediate cessation of the collection of roll toll from Thursday, November 18, 2021.